 2- Have A Contract

 I cannot tell you enough how important this is!
 Even if you’re really good friends with your second shooter, it’s still important to have a contract between the two of you.
 Your contract should have clauses that make it clear that you are the owner of the photos and should specify that if your second shooter posts any images from the day that they will include in their description that they were shooting for you.
-If you have no idea where to start, you can request a sample one from me at email@example.com!
+If you have no idea where to start, you can snag a sample contract HERE.

 3- You’re in Charge, Not Them

 Sometimes if you’re working with someone who is used to giving the directions and being the main photographer, it bleeds into when they work with you.
 Kindly let them know from the time that you meet that if they have a suggestion for something then they should let you know privately – even if it’s just subtly standing beside you and saying it out loud for only you to hear.
 Things will be less confusing for the couple and especially less confusing for other wedding guests who may want to ask for your business card during the day!

 Consider having a second shooter shot list to help the day run even smoother!

 I once had a second shooter step right in front of my camera for what could have been a favorite shot.
 It was a little unnerving to say the least.
 Now I always let my second shooters know to be aware of where I am during the entire day so that hopefully I won’t encounter something like that again!
 It also helps to let them know where they should stand during the ceremony and other parts of the day so that there’s as little interference as possible.

 Sometimes the couple forgets to reserve a plate of food for you at the reception, and sometimes you get hungry before the reception happens!
 Wedding days are long days, so at least make sure you have some snacks on you to be able to munch on while you’re driving.
 Don’t bring food that will get soggy during the heat of the day like pb&j sandwiches!
 They won’t taste as good if they’re not fresh.